-Bachelor of Business Administration in Information Systems 125 credits
+Bachelor of Business Administration in Information Systems

-Program Delivery Modality:CampusOnlineHybridLanguage of Instruction:SpanishEnglishBilingualThe language of instruction and program delivery modality are subject to availability.
+The language of instruction and program delivery modality are subject to availability.

 The Bachelor of Business Administration with a major in Information Systems prepares students to obtain and apply the knowledge and proficiency needed in computer skills as well as network technology, required to design, develop, and support information systems that allow streamline and troubleshooting.
 It also enables students to analyze existing systems to optimize and support the operations of the company, to make effective management and planning decisions.